Codenade/ksp2-inputbinder/README.md

 ### Where are my bindings stored?

 The bindings and processors are stored in the folder `Kerbal Space Program 2/BepInEx/config/inputbinder/profiles` inside `.json` files.
-Every file holds a complete set of all bindings.
+Every file holds a set of bindings.
 __These files are referenced as "input profiles" by this mod's documentation.__

 ### Reset the configuration